-"I don't want to rain on the parade of The Umbrellas Of Cherbourg - there's much to enjoy in this often spectacularly well-staged show - but I wish director Emma Rice had allowed this enchanting story to speak for itself.
-Once you get to Rice's adaptation of Jacques Demy's magical 1964 film, with a score by Michel Legrand, nothing can stop the romance and the marvellous melodies sweeping you away.
-But first you have to endure a gratuitous warm-up act by cabaret artiste Meow Meow...
-There's a problem with the move from screen to stage in that it is impossible not to miss the matchless fairytale perfection of Catherine Deneuve in the role of 17-year-old Genevieve, whose love affair with gorgeous Guy, the car mechanic, is tested when military service sends him to the French-Algerian War.
-Carly Bawden's Genevieve and Andrew Durand's Guy both sing well, but neither has that breathtaking dreamboat quality...
+"I don't want to rain on the parade of The Umbrellas Of Cherbourg - there's much to enjoy in this often spectacularly well-staged show - but I wish director Emma Rice had allowed this enchanting story to speak for itself...
+First you have to endure a gratuitous warm-up act by cabaret artiste Meow Meow...
+It's all supposed to get us in the mood, but it's charmless...
+Carly Bawden's Genevieve and Andrew Durand's Guy both sing well, but neither has that breathtaking dreamboat quality.
+Joanna Riding is good as Genevieve's hard-nosed mother...
+There are too few Dolly Mixture-coloured umbrellas around - and too many black ones.
+And why is Guy's darling ailing Aunt Elise played by a man?
+It's not clever, not funny, just distracting.
 Still, Legrand's rich, complex, playful score - magnificently played here - never fails to ravish and transport, as it always has and always will."
 The Mail on Sunday

 The Umbrellas of Cherbourg in London at the Gielgud Theatre previewed from 5 March 2011, opened on 22 March 2011, and closed on 21 May 2011 (was originaly booking up to 1 October 2011).